-- Time Column: The time column, used for the computation of durations.
+Time Column: The time column, used for the computation of durations.
 Only columns containing monotonically increasing numbers can be selected.

-Note that the resulting statistics are displayed in the same time unit as used in this column. - AOI Column: The column for which the statistics are computed, i.e. normally the AOI column.
-Only enumerable columns can be selected. - Used / Ignored Values: Determines ignored values, and additionally the sequence of the used values in the output.
+AOI Column: The column for which the statistics are computed, i.e. normally the AOI column.
+Only enumerable columns can be selected.

+Used / Ignored Values: Determines ignored values, and additionally the sequence of the used values in the output.
 Use drag & drop to change.

-Note, that ignoring values does not simply remove them from the output as if the rows containing these values did not exist.
-Instead, if an ignored value exists between equal values, the computation assumes that the ignored value should be the same value as the value between which it exists.
-E.g. if a sequence AAXXAAA exists, and X is ignored, the computed statistics are equal to the sequence AAAAAAA.
-If an ignored value exists between two values that are different, the algorithm acts as if the ignored value does not exist, as it can not be decided to which of the two values the ignored value should belong.
-E.g. if a sequence AAXXBBB exists, and X is ignored, the computed statistics are equal to the sequence AABBB, except for the normalized gaze duration, as this uses the total length as reference, and thus sums to less than 1.0, if a value is ignored.
+Ignoring values means that rows containing these values are removed from the output.
+The normalization still occurs over the entire length, thus the normalized values will not sum up to 1.0, if anything is ignored.

-This behavior is intentional and can be used to correct small detection errors.
-It corresponds the ignore function in the Parallel Scan Path, and the result reflects what can be seen in this visualization, if the same value is ignored.
-If used excessively, ignoring values can lead to results that might create incorrect impressions.
-If in doubt, ignoring values should not be used.
+This behavior corresponds the ignore function in the Parallel Scan Path, and the result reflects what can be seen in this visualization, if the same value is ignored: Only those areas represented by continuous lines in the Parallel Scan Path are used as gaze durations.

-- Output as TimeSpan: Decides whether computed times are output in a TimeSpan format (hh:mm:ss[.ffff]) or as a double.
+Output as TimeSpan: Decides whether computed times are output in a TimeSpan format (hh:mm:ss[.ffff]) or as a double.
 If Output as TimeSpan is enabled, the TimeToFirstFixation column is a string that looks like a TimeSpan.
-The reason is that a distinction between looking immediately at an AOI (time to first fixation = 0), and never looking at an AOI (time to first fixation = 0), and never looking at an AOI (time to first fixation = 0), and never looking at an AOI (time to first fixation = 1), we recommend disabling Output as TimeSpan. - Output Unit: The time unit that is used for the output, if Output as TimeSpan is false.
-Note that this can only result in the correct unit, if the unit of the
+The reason is that a distinction between looking immediately at an AOI (time to first fixation = 0), and never looking at an AOI (time to first fixation = "[null]") is required.
+If you want to do further computations on the TimeToFirstFixation results, we recommend disabling Output as TimeSpan.

-Time Column is set in the source Data Node.
+Output Unit: The time unit that is used for the output, if Output as TimeSpan is false.
+Note that this can only result in the correct unit, if the unit of the Time Column is set in the source Data Node.
 If the Output Unit is set to "None", the result is output in the same unit as the Time Column.